 Jacob is the Jay E. Orlin Fellow.
 He will be spending his fellowship year working at Kav La’oved.

-Josh is the Nomi Fein and Leibel Fein Fellow and he will be spending his fellowship year working at the Center for International Migration and Integration in Jerusalem.
+Josh is the Nomi Fein and Leibel Fein Fellow and he will be spending his fellowship year working at +972 Magazine.

 Ben Bendor was born and raised in Stanford, California, in a progressive family with a strong sense of Jewish cultural identity.
 Growing up, he spent several summers at Camp Newman, and attended Gideon Hausner Jewish Day School in middle school.
 Coming from a very politically engaged family background — his grandfather was a civil rights activist, and political discussions were typical dinner table conversation while growing up — and with a longstanding interest in language learning, Ben has been oriented for much of his life toward international affairs, with a strong interest in combining this interest with his dedication to social justice.